SPEAKER BIOS

 Wolf Starr

-Managing Partner, Ohio Impact Fund and Founder, Venture Atlas
+Managing Partner, Ohio Impact Fund and Founder, Venture Atlas (Columbus, OH)

 Wolf Starr is the founder of Venture Atlas, a venture and leadership advisory firm working with family offices, angel networks, and venture capital teams to build modern, inclusive investment platforms.
 His work focuses on capital strategy, community engagement, and network design—helping investors align strong financial performance with measurable social and economic impact.